As an affiliate, we earn from qualifying purchases made on our website.

 After everything we just talked about, you might still be wondering if these wedges are right for you.
 I think a lot of golfers might want to consider trying these wedges.

 If you’re a low to mid handicapper who wants the best performance, there are better options out there.
-You can see the best wedges for mid handicappers here.
+You can see some of our favorite wedges for mid handicappers here.

 However, if you’re a beginner, high handicapper, or mid handicap golfer who’s tight on a budget then I think these could be a solid choice.
-They’re some of the best wedges for average golfers for a reason.
+You can see some other options HERE.